1.0 Introduction

 Click BACK TO KEYS to navigate back.

-Total number of vulnerable subscriptions.
-Click the subscriptions number to navigate to the list.
+Total number of Vulnerable subscriptions.
+Click the subscription count to navigate to the list.

-Total number of vulnerable regions.
-Click the regions number to navigate to the regions list.
+Total number of Vulnerable regions.
+Click the region’s count to navigate to the region list.

-Total number of vulnerable keys.
-Click the keys number to navigate to the keys list view.
+Total number of Vulnerable keys.
+Click the key count to navigate to the key list view.

-Keys by Type: Displays a list of keys categorized by type, along with the total count for each type and their color-coded PQC readiness status.
+Keys by Type: This section displays the list of keys categorized by type, along with the total count for each type and their color-coded PQC readiness status.

 The PQC Vulnerability by Services Sunburst chart visually represents the distribution of services across various levels of PQC readiness within your Azure connection.